Friends of Hwange (FOH) is a locally registered NGO that is totally reliant on donor funds to exist.

 Hwange National Park is one of Zimbabwe’s most valuable resources.
 The tourist industry relies heavily on wildlife as a major attraction and revenue earner and provides employment opportunities for local communities.

 Preserving a vast natural habitat for wildlife to exist and thrive is priceless.
 An ever increasing human population is threatening encroachment into natural ecosystems diminishing space for wild animals to exist.
+To promote their survival, the national park must have an economic value.

 What We Do